US stocks drift after big rallies that began in Asia run out of momentum

 NEW YORK (AP) — A big rally for global stock markets that began in Asia on Monday petered out by the time trading got to Wall Street.

-The S&P 500 slipped 0.2% in its first few minutes of trading.
-The Dow Jones Industrial Average was down 62 points, or 0.1%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was 0.4% lower.
+The S&P 500 was virtually unchanged in morning trading.
+The Dow Jones Industrial Average was down 154 points, or 0.3%, as of 10 a.m.
+Eastern time, and the Nasdaq composite was 0.1% higher.

 The modest moves followed a 3.9% burst higher for Japan’s Nikkei 225 to a record.
 Stocks rallied there following a landslide victory for the prime minister’s political party in a parliamentary election.
 The thought is that will give Sanae Takaichi more power to push through reforms that will boost the economy and market.

-On Wall Street, the U.S. stock market took a breath following its own big rally on Friday, which was its best day since May.
+On Wall Street, the U.S. stock market took a pause following its own big rally on Friday, which was its best day since May.
 Several concerns still hang over the market, including criticism that stocks have simply become too expensive.
-The S&P 500 is near its all-time high set last month.
+The S&P 500 remains near its all-time high set last month.

-Worries are also rising about whether all the huge spending by Big Tech and other companies on AI will actually produce enough profit to make the investments worth it.
+Worries are also heavy about whether all the huge spending by Big Tech and other companies on AI can produce enough profit to make the investments worth it.

-Several other markets that have been whipping through particularly violent moves over recent weeks were also showing some more relative calm.
+The majority of stocks fell on Wall Street Monday, but some of the winners of that rush into AI helped prop up the market.
+Chip companies rose, for example, with Nvidia up 3.3% and Broadcom up 1.5%.
+They were two of the strongest forces pushing upward on the S&P 500.

-Bitcoin dipped back below $69,000 after climbing above $71,000 over the weekend.
-It had dropped close to $60,000 last week, more than halfway below its record set in October.
+Kroger climbed 8.2% after the grocer named a former Walmart executive as its new chief executive officer.

-Gold added 1.2% to climb back above $5,000 per ounce.
-It’s been swinging sharply after roughly doubling in price over 12 months and has bounced between $4,500 and nearly $5,600.
-Silver, whose price has been even wilder, rose 3.0%.
+On the losing end was Hims & Hers, which sank 26.9% after Novo Nordisk filed a lawsuit and alleged Hims & Hers is unlawfully selling versions of its weight-loss treatments.
+Novo Nordisk’s stock that trades in the United States rose 5.8%.

-In the U.S. stock market, Kroger climbed 6.1% after the grocer named a former Walmart executive as its new chief executive officer.
+Hims & Hers in turn said, “Big Phama is weaponizing the US judicial system to limit consumer choice” in a post on the X account for the company's communications team.

-Transocean slipped 1% after the offshore drilling company said it would buy Valaris in an all-stock deal valued at $5.8 billion.
-Valaris soared 22.3%.
+Transocean slipped 0.8% after the offshore drilling company said it would buy Valaris in an all-stock deal valued at $5.8 billion.
+Valaris leaped 22.5%.

 In the bond market, Treasury yields held relatively steady ahead of several potentially market-moving reports coming later in the week.
-The U.S. government will offer the latest monthly update on the health of the job market on Wednesday, along with on inflation at the consumer level on Friday.
+The U.S. government will offer the latest monthly update on the health of the job market on Wednesday.
+Friday will bring the latest monthly reading of inflation at the consumer level.

 One of the reasons the U.S. stock market remains close to records is the expectation that the Fed will continue cutting interest rates later this year.
 Lower rates can give the economy a boost, though they can also worsen inflation.